 Approval will not be given to take coursework outside the University if the student's schedule can be reasonably modified to accommodate enrollment in the course during the same fall, spring or summer semester, or if such work will result in less than full-time study at the University during the semester in which the course normally would have been taken.
-Exceptions require approval from the appropriate Office of the Dean.
+Exceptions require approval from the appropriate Office of the Dean or Graduate Program.

 Courses taught at the University cannot be taken outside the University if the student is retaking the course due to having received a poor grade in that course or due to withdrawing from the course.
-Exceptions require approval from the appropriate Office of the Dean.
+Exceptions require approval from the appropriate Office of the Dean or Graduate Program.

 Upon receipt of an official transcript, admissible coursework completed outside the University will be transcribed as credit (CR) and will not affect the student's University grade point average.
-No credit will be transferred for grades less than C-.
-Courses which award grades of pass/credit may be deemed acceptable with appropriate documentation.
+No credit for undergraduate and professional courses will be transferred for grades less than C-.
+No credit for graduate courses will be transferred for grades less than B. Courses which award grades of pass/credit may be deemed acceptable with appropriate documentation.